selimslab/selimslab.github.io/HOME/_zettel/teamwork-in-the-art-of-war.md

 ---

-title: Sun Tzu on Teamwork
+title: Teamwork in the Art of War
 ---

 Everyone in team should share the goal